jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 1. Re-export the project SLN from Unity, and open it with Visual Studio.

 1. The template for new scripts provides the scaffolding for the **MonoBehavior**-based class.
 By default, Unity includes a `Start()` and `Update()` method.
 The `Start()` method is where you would place any code that needs to run once per object instance, shortly after the game object has been created and registered.
 The `Update()` method is called very often - once per frame.
 However, to respond to interaction clicks (technically, these are "_taps_") we don't need to use either of them.
-Instead, we need to implement the `IInputClickHandler` interface along with it's single method `OnInputClicked()`.
+Instead, we need to implement the `IInputClickHandler` interface along with its single method `OnInputClicked()`.

     Add the implementation code for this interface.
 For now, let's make sure that our object is receiving the click events.
 We will worry about the particle effects later...

-    ```
+    ```C#
     using System;
     using UnityEngine;
     using HoloToolkit.Unity.InputModule;